-|Known For||"Overall fourth Indian, and the second male from India, to win a Superseries Title."|
+“Overall fourth Indian, and the second male from India, to win a Superseries Title.”

 Pullela Gopichand, Mulyo Handoyo

-B Sai Praneeth’s Career
+Highlights From B Sai Praneeth’s Career

 The right-handed B Sai Praneeth’s career is well known from stunning some badminton legends which were on the top in the ranking than him, whether it would be the year, 2003 when at All England Champion, he beat Muhammad Hafiz Hashim of Malaysia at the Thailand Open Grand Prix Gold tournament in the first round.

-Or it could be the memorable winnings in the year 2013 for B Sai Praneeth, when he stunned the world by sending back Taufik Hidayat unexpectedly early at his home ground in front of home crowd, thus ruining his farewell from an illustrious career as a professional badminton player.
+Or it could be the memorable winnings in the year 2013 for B Sai Praneeth, when he stunned the world by sending back Taufik Hidayat unexpectedly early at his home ground in his own court, in front of his rival’s home ground, and ruined his farewell from an amazing and memorable career as a professional badminton player.

-Barely a few day later on 19 June 2013, he again upstaged a much higher ranked player.
+Barely a few days later on 19 June 2013, he again upstaged a much higher ranked player.
 This time, it was world number four Hu Yun of Hong Kong in the Singapore Super Series.

 Achievements and Awards

-- BWF World Junior Championships, Guadalajara, Mexico 2010 – Bronze (Opponent – Viktor Axelsen, Denmark)
+BWF World Junior Championships, Guadalajara, Mexico 2010 – Bronze (Opponent – Viktor Axelsen, Denmark)